Kuma River (Japan): Fisheries

-The Kuma River has always been famous for the catching of Ayu fish, also known as sweetfish.
-The average length of the Ayu fish in the Kuma River is 22.7 cm, with the weight at an average of 122g.
-However, the ayu fish inhabiting around the dams have an average of 22 cm in length, and weighed 103g while ayu fish inhabiting in the other sections of the river had an average length of 22 cm and weighed 103g. it is said that the number of Ayu fish in the area has decreased drastically due to human influences such as the constructions of the dams.
-Generally, from early March to May, Ayu fish flow into the Kuma river from Yatshushiro sea.
-The Kuma River and its tributary Kawabe river is known for its “shaku-ayu”, a very large ayu having a length of 30 cm which attracts many of its tourists.
-Fishing of ayu is generally done from early summer to fall, economically assisting the locals in the surrounding of Kuma river especially for those running inns and restaurants.
+The Kuma River has always been famous for the catching of Ayu, also known as sweetfish.
+The average length of Ayu in the Kuma River is 22.7 cm, with the weight at an average of 122g.
+However, the Ayu inhabiting around the dams have an average of 22 cm in length, and weighed 103g while Ayu inhabiting in the other sections of the river had an average length of 22 cm and weighed 103g. it is said that the number of Ayu in the area has decreased drastically due to human influences such as the constructions of the dams.
+Generally, from early March to May, Ayu swim into the Kuma River from the Yatsushiro Sea.
+The Kuma River and its tributary Kawabe River is known for its “shaku-ayu”, a very large Ayu having a length of 30 cm which attracts many of its tourists.
+Fishing of Ayu is generally done from early summer to fall, economically assisting the locals in the surrounding of Kuma River especially for those running inns and restaurants.